ackman678/CalciumDX/README.md

 #Calcium wave detection

-This commands in this section only need to be used if you wish to automatically detect and mark propagating calcium waves (e.g. Ackman, et al. 2012).
+The commands in this section only need to be used if you wish to automatically detect and mark propagating calcium waves (e.g. Ackman, et al. 2012).

 Copy each of the following lines in sequence and paste to the matlab command prompt: